najafsen/hey-car/README.md

 - "Details page" does not 100% match the design, because when I was developing that page, the url for designs was returning "504" error.
 - As unfortunately, I'm very busy these days (also missed the weekend because of vacation) I couldn't add good amount of tests, but tried to add different types of them to showcase how I write tests.

+## Folder structure

+The folder structure is recursive.
+All domb/reusable components go into `components` folder, and all routed components go under `views` folder.
+Other folders are straightforward.
+The same structure can appear under each folder.
+For example we have `components` folder under `views/questions`, which contains dumb/reusable components that are only needed in `questions` domain.
+There can be `utils`, `types`, etc. under `views/questions` as well.

 ## Contribution

 - **Running the app locally:** Use `yarn start` to run the application